tirth8205/GraphMinds/README.md

 ## Key Innovation

 The core of GraphMinds lies in its ability to leverage knowledge graphs and integrate indirect relationships into its analysis.
 By combining LLMs with structured data from knowledge graphs, GraphMinds enhances the accuracy of insights generated from unstructured and fragmented information.

-## Future Work

-- **Automated PDF Parsing**: Integrate tools to automatically parse and extract relationships from PDF files.
-- **Support for Additional LLM Models**: Expand support for more advanced LLMs to improve the quality and speed of answer generation.
-- **Enhanced Visualization**: Improve real-time graph visualizations during interactive querying.

 ## License